-Salty ham is paired with fresh spring leeks, asparagus, peas, creamy potatoes, and topped with a crunchy puff pastry crust.
+Salty ham is paired with fresh spring leeks, asparagus, peas, and creamy potatoes, and topped with a flaky puff pastry crust.

+You might think working with puff pastry seems intimidating but it isn't, especially when you start with store-bought puff pastry.
 Puff pastry is really easy to work with if you follow these tips.

 When buying puff pastry look for brands that list butter as a top ingredient.
 Many brands make their puff pastry with partially hydrogenated vegetable shortening instead of butter; frozen puff pastry made with butter is more expensive but will have the best flavor and produce the puffiest layers.

 To check to see if your puff pastry has fully thawed, gently press the ball of your finger in the middle of one of the sheets.
 If your finger leaves an indentation, the pastry is ready to be used.
 If sheets reach room temperature, return to the refrigerator to re-chill (but not refreeze).

 There are three methods for thawing puff pastry:

 - Microwave: To thaw in the microwave, remove 1 pastry sheet from the box and outer wrapping and wrap in a damp paper towel.
 Microwave on HIGH for 15 seconds.
-Flip the pastry sheet over and microwave another 15 seconds.
+Flip the pastry sheet over and microwave for another 15 seconds.
 If the pastry doesn’t unfold easily, microwave for another 5 seconds on each side.

 - Room Temperature: To thaw at room temperature, remove the pastry sheet(s) from the box and outer wrapping.
 Thaw pastry sheet(s) at room temperature covered by plastic wrap to prevent the pastry from drying out until the pastry unfolds easily, no more than 40 minutes.